amitshekhariitbhu/RxJava2-Android-Samples/README.md

 # Migration From RxJava 1 to RxJava2

+To allow having RxJava 1.x and RxJava 2.x side-by-side, RxJava 2.x is under the maven coordinates io.reactivex.rxjava2:rxjava:2.x.y and classes are accessible below io.reactivex.

+Users switching from 1.x to 2.x have to re-organize their imports, but carefully.

-Using RxJava 2.0 Library in your application
+### Using RxJava 2.0 Library in your application

 Add this in your build.gradle
 ```groovy